-When you enroll in a Medicarecertified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Network Prime.

-a Immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules, such as: - Tetanus, diphtheria and pertussis (T-DAP) when related to the treatment of an injury or direct exposure to a disease or condition.
+Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules, such as: Tetanus, diphtheria and pertussis (T-DAP) when related to the treatment of an injury or direct exposure to a disease or condition.
 Note: Vaccines for shingles, tetanus/diphtheria/pertussis prevention and travel are not covered under this plan.
 Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.

-Inpatient hospital care

-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+After you meet your deductible, you pay \$0 for Medicare-covered services.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals, including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.

-Transportation and lodging are covered up to \$5,000 each plan year.

-- Only travel and lodging expenses incurred during the period that begins with the first date of service for the transplant and ending 180 days after the transplant are covered. - Lodging reimbursement is limited to the United States General Services Administration per diem rate. - Mileage reimbursement is limited to the Internal Revenue Service medical rate. - Only the following types of travel expenses are reimbursable: auto mileage, economy class airfare, train fare, parking, tolls, shuttle/bus fare.

-Continued on the next page

 Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.

-After you meet your deductible, you pay \$0 for Medicare-covered services

-Your inpatient stay starts the first day you are formally admitted to the hospital with a doctor's order.
+After you meet your deductible, you pay \$0 for Medicare-covered services.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals, including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Your inpatient cost share will begin on day one each time you are admitted or transferred to a specific facility type, including Inpatient Rehabilitation facilities, Long Term Acute Care (LTAC) facilities and Inpatient Acute Care facilities.
 The day before you are discharged is your last inpatient day.
-For example, if you arrive at the hospital at 10 a.m., your first midnight is that night, this counts as 1 full day.
+For example, if you arrive at the hospital at 10 a.m., your first midnight is that night, this counts as one full day.
 From that midnight on, each midnight will be a day as an inpatient.
 If you are discharged before midnight on your last day, then that day does not count toward the total days.

+- Physical, occupational and speech language therapy • - Inpatient substance abuse services •

+Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, Continued on the next page